 It’s also important to note that the time required to fix ripped tights may also depend on your experience and skill level in repairing clothes.
 If you are not comfortable with the repair process, it may take longer than expected.

-Q4: What Should I do If The Rip In My Tights Is Too Big To Be Repaired?
+Q: What Should I Do If The Rip In My Tights Is Too Big To Be Repaired?

 A: If the rip in your tights is too big to be repaired, then unfortunately there may not be much you can do to salvage them.
 Here are a few options: